Data Transfer and Management Guide

 \Users\username\My Documents\portal-data\my_file.txt

-How to Transfer Data with scp
+Transfer with scp

-scp copies files between hosts on a network.
+The scp command copies files between hosts on a network.
 To transfer a file (ex. my_file.txt) to the remote secure system via scp, open a terminal on your local computer and navigate to the path where your data file is located.

 On Mac